zeldaret/mm/CONTRIBUTING.md

 ### Pull Request Process

 After opening a PR, the Jenkins server will verify your changes.
-If there is an error, double-check that you can successfully `make clean && make` locally and that all added/modified files were `git add`-ed to your commit.
+If there is an error, double-check that you can successfully `make clean && make` locally.
+If the build is OK, the next thing to check is that all added/modified files were `git add`-ed to your commit.
+The final check before posting on Discord for help is that there are no new warnings added to the code causing Jenkins to fail.
+You can check this by running: `tools/warnings_count/check_new_warnings.sh`.

 Each PR needs a review from one reviewer and the project lead.